 You must notify the Academic Coordinator early in the semester prior to the semester in which you plan to graduate.
 Each semester, the Academic Coordinator must submit to GS a list of all students intending to graduate at the end of the following semester.
-GS permits the removal of names from this list if a student delays graduation, but does not permit late additions to this list; therefore, it is essential that you inform the Academic Coordinator and the Director of Graduate Studies as soon as you have an intended graduation date, even if you are not absolutely certain that you will be ready to graduate at that time.
+GS permits the removal of names from this list if a student delays graduation, so it is better to request to be added to the list even if you are not absolutely certain that you will be ready to graduate at that time.